 Compliance Impact

 Urgency: High โ Missing the submission deadline triggers automatic late penalties (e.g., interest at Bank Rate + 5%) and potential supervisory referrals.
-This directly impacts prudential reporting obligations, with firms facing cash flow hits from levy payments (historically ยฃ200-300m total annually
+This directly impacts prudential reporting obligations, with firms facing cash flow hits from levy payments (historically ยฃ200-300m total annually).
+Prioritize in Q4 2026 planning, as it coincides with year-end reporting under Basel 3.1 transitions.

 On 12 November the PRA hosted a roundtable meeting with Chief Financial Officers (CFOs) of systemically important firms operating in the UK, to discuss Future Banking Data (FBD).